HIGH SCHOOL SOFTBALL: Stars down 'Dogs in final

-To get into the championship game, Bedford beat the host Highlanders 5-1 earlier in the day in a contest that had been suspended by weather Friday night.
+To get into Saturday’s championship game, Bedford beat the host Highlanders 5-1 earlier in the day in a contest that had been suspended by weather Friday night.

 In the final, the Stars got all the runs they needed in the bottom of the first inning, when freshman Ava Ratliff ripped a shot over the left-field fence for her school-record 20th home run of the season.